lucsimao/alura-react-ceep/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Ceep - Gerenciador de Notas

+This project is the artefact of the course: [React: Entendendo como a biblioteca funciona](https://cursos.alura.com.br/course/react-js)

+## Contents

+- React
+- JSX

 ## Available Scripts